War of the Castilian Succession: Afonso V enters Castile

 A Portuguese army entered the territory of the Crown of Castile under the command of Afonso V on May 10, 1475, and advanced to Plasencia, where Joanna was expecting him.
 Joanna and Afonso were proclaimed sovereigns of Castile on May 25 and were married; the required Papal dispensation (Joanna was Afonso's niece) arrived a few months later.
 From Plasencia, they marched to Arévalo, with the intention of heading towards Burgos.
 There, Afonso hoped to be able to unite with any troops sent by his ally, Louis XI of France.

 The castle of Burgos and the cities of Plasencia and Arévalo were controlled by the Estúñiga family, supporters of Joanna.
 The city of Burgos, controlled by the Fernandez de Velasco family, backed Isabella.

 Afonso found fewer supporters in Castile than he expected and changed his plans, preferring to instead consolidate his control in the area closest to Portugal, in particular Toro, a city that received him favourably even though the garrison of the castle proclaimed itself loyal to Isabella.
 Zamora and other Leonese villages of the lower Douro also accepted him.

 In La Mancha, Rodrigo Tellez-Giron, the Master of the Order of Calatrava, supporter of Joanna, conquered Ciudad Real.
 Rodrigo Manrique, treasurer of that same Order and the Master of the Order of Santiago, reconquered the city for Isabella.

 Ferdinand concentrated an army in Tordesillas, and on July 15, he ordered it to march to seek an encounter with Afonso.
 Four days later, they arrived at Toro, where the King of Portugal avoided direct combat.
 Ferdinand, lacking the necessary resources for a prolonged siege, was forced to return to Tordesillas and disband his army.
 The castle of Toro surrendered to Afonso V, who returned to Arévalo to wait for the expected French intervention.

 Rodrigo Alfonso Pimentel, Count of Benavente and supporter of Isabella, situated himself with a small force in Baltanás to monitor the Portuguese.
 He was attacked on November 18, 1475 and was defeated and imprisoned.
 Even though this victory opened the way to Burgos, Afonso V decided once again to withdraw, now to Zamora.
-His lack of aggressiveness debilitated the Juana alliance in Castile, which began to disintegrate.
+His lack of aggressiveness debilitated the Joanna alliance in Castile, which began to disintegrate.